Seattle Mariners: History

-The Mariners first won the AL West and made the playoffs in 1995, despite star outfielder Ken Griffey Jr. missing much of the season after breaking his wrist crashing into the center field wall.
+The Mariners first won the AL West and made the playoffs in 1995, despite star outfielder Ken Griffey Jr. missing much of the season after breaking his wrist crashing into the center field wall in May.
 The team defeated the California Angels in a one-game playoff to win the division.
 The Mariners returned to the playoffs in 1997 and 2000.